 Councils decide whether or not a car is to be supplied for the mayor or chair, taking into consideration what is the most cost effective for the council and ratepayers.
 Vehicle mileage for the use of a private car by the mayor/chair cannot be claimed if a council car is provided.

 If the mayor/chair is provided with a vehicle, salary will be reduced to reflect private usage, which is normally assessed at 20%.
 Where a larger or smaller usage is claimed, supporting information such as a log book will be required.
-For further details about this reduction, refer to establishing the private use value for a vehicle.

 The Authority will need to be informed whenever a mayor’s or chair’s car changes, or private usage of that car changes substantially.
 Details of the new car’s cost and details of any substantial changed private usage will need to be provided before the next annual Determination.